Strengthening both your natural memory ability and your trained memory is the way to obtain the most powerful memory it is possible for you to have.

 Contrary to some opinions, your natural memory can be improved, to a certain degree, especially if you are deficient in one area or another.
 This is done by changing the ways you care for and feed your brain and body, and also with certain mental exercises that build concentration and other brain attributes.

-These strategies are discussed in detail on the following pages:
+Good strategies to start with are explained on the following pages:

 So if you can do so, start working each of these strategies into your lifestyle.
 Everyone is different, so if you try these, take it slow and experiment at your own pace.
 In any case, there are certainly worse things you could do than learning how to eat right, exercise, and get proper sleep!